dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 :::image type="content" source="media/navigationpage/pages.png" alt-text=".NET MAUI NavigationPage." border="false":::

-The .NET Multi-platform App UI (.NET MAUI) `NavigationPage` provides a hierarchical navigation experience where you're able to navigate through pages, forwards and backwards, as desired. `NavigationPage` provides navigation as a last-in, first-out (LIFO) stack of `Page` objects.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.NavigationPage> provides a hierarchical navigation experience where you're able to navigate through pages, forwards and backwards, as desired. <xref:Microsoft.Maui.Controls.NavigationPage> provides navigation as a last-in, first-out (LIFO) stack of `Page` objects.

-`NavigationPage` defines the following properties:
+<xref:Microsoft.Maui.Controls.NavigationPage> defines the following properties:

 - `BarBackground`, of type `Brush`, specifies the background of the navigation bar as a `Brush`.
 - `BarBackgroundColor`, of type `Color`, specifies the background color of the navigation bar.
 - `BackButtonTitle`, of type `string`, represents the text to use for the back button.
 This is an attached property.
 - `BarTextColor`, of type `Color`, specifies the color of the text on the navigation bar.
 - `CurrentPage`, of type `Page`, represents the page that's on top of the navigation stack.
 This is a read-only property.
-- `HasNavigationBar`, of type `bool`, represents whether a navigation bar is present on the `NavigationPage`.
+- `HasNavigationBar`, of type `bool`, represents whether a navigation bar is present on the <xref:Microsoft.Maui.Controls.NavigationPage>.
 The default value of this property is `true`.
 This is an attached property.
 - `HasBackButton`, of type `bool`, represents whether the navigation bar includes a back button.
 The default value of this property is `true`.
 This is an attached property.
 - `IconColor`, of type `Color`, defines the background color of the icon in the navigation bar.
 This is an attached property.
 - `RootPage`, of type `Page`, represents the root page of the navigation stack.
 This is a read-only property.